5 Inference for simple linear regression

 1 1.9 179

 1. Next, we fit a linear regression model to each of the 1000 permutation samples.
 This gives us 1000 estimates of the slope and intercept.
-The first 10 rows of the first permutation sample are in .
+The slopes estimated from the first 10 permutation samples are shown in .

 Table 5.8: Estimated slopes from first 10 permutation samples.